shane197/find_jira_labels/README.md

-# A script for find the labels with specific keywords from JIRA
+# A script to find the labels with specific keywords from JIRA
 ## Requirement:
 ### Python 3.x
 https://www.python.org/downloads/